Work with Your Council

 Living Streets works to create safe, attractive and enjoyable streets, where people want to walk.

-The Heritage Lottery Fund are one of the largest funders for conservation of the historic environment.
+The National Lottery Heritage Fund are one of the largest funders for conservation of the historic environment.
 They prioritise their funding to projects that involve people in conserving and enjoying their local heritage.

 Street Pride is Civic Voice's national campaign supporting local action to help rid our streets of unnecessary clutter.